 When treating adolescents, the importance of peer interaction as a tool for healing and recovery cannot be stressed enough.
 The power of peer relationships is stronger at this stage of human development than at any other.
 This provides unique opportunities for therapeutic interventions.
 We therefore implement a social group modality that includes didactic, experiential, and interpersonal process-oriented work.
 With proper professional guidance, peers frequently have a profoundly positive impact on each other’s ability to find value in approaching life differently and in meeting treatment goals.
 Learn more here.

 When an adolescent is dealing with chemical dependency, emotional health and/or behavioral health issues, it affects the entire family.
 It is therefore important that, whenever possible, family members be directly involved in treatment.
-At Paradigm Malibu, every family is afforded the opportunity to participate in individual and multi- family therapy, conducted by a family therapist.
+At Paradigm Treatment, every family is afforded the opportunity to participate in individual and multi- family therapy, conducted by a family therapist.
 Individual family therapy allows participants to focus on family dynamics, specifically to enhance efforts to achieve the changes being sought in treatment.
 Multi- family therapy allows families experiencing similar concerns to process and learn from each other.
 Learn more about Family Therapy and Multi-Family Therapy.

 If family members are unable to attend sessions due to work, geographic location, or for any other reason, our family therapist is available to conduct Skype, or telephonic sessions.